Urban Safety & Emergency Preparedness - Urban Exploration quest for Intermediate level adventurers

 1

-Map your primary and secondary evacuation routes from home, work, and frequently visited locations.
-Walk each route completely, timing yourself and noting obstacles, traffic patterns, street lighting quality, and seasonal flooding zones.
-Identify three different ways to reach designated safe zones.
+Map primary and secondary escape routes from home, work, and regular haunts.
+Walk each route completely at different times of day, timing yourself while noting obstacles, traffic patterns, street lighting quality, and seasonal flooding zones.
+Identify three different ways to reach safe zones.

 2